lulzzz/datalayer/docs/docs/helm-charts/index.md

 **Very Experimental Option - Use HDFS with Locality**

-Steps to be taken (adapt the ip addresses in function of your environement).
+Steps to be taken (adapt the ip addresses in function of your environment).

 ```
 kubectl label nodes ip-10-0-0-131.us-west-2.compute.internal hdfs-namenode-selector=hdfs-namenode-0